luc-hens/luc-hens.github.io/written-work.md

 * Use hanging indents (see American Psychological Association, 2001, p.
 223).
 Indent by 1/2" or 1.3 cm.
 If you want to now how to create a hanging indent in LibreOffice.org Write consult the help function: Help > LibreOffice.org Help > indent; in text); in Word: Help > Search Word Help > hanging indent.
 * "Arrange entries in alphabetical order by the surname of the last author (&hellip;)" (American Psychological Association, 2001, p.
 219).
 * If the same author appears twice with a publication of the same year, distinguish them by using a, b,&hellip;: Weil (2005a), Weil (2005b)
-* For the general forms and examples of references included in the reference list, see American Psychological Association (2001, pp. 223-281).
+* For the general forms and examples of references included in the reference list, see American Psychological Association (2001, pp. 223-281) of the annotated student sample paper (pdf) ([link](https://apastyle.apa.org/style-grammar-guidelines/paper-format/sample-papers)).

 ## Don't use appendices